apache/brooklyn-server/docker-location/docker-container-location.md

 Once your Docker container location has been configured, AMP can launch instances based on a `DockerContainer` entity, this means additional configuration such as custom docker images can be specified.
 Here's an example which sets up a [Wordpress](https://wordpress.org/) instance:

-    location:
-      << see above >>
+    # see above for a definition of the location
+    location: my-docker-engine

     services:
     - type: io.cloudsoft.amp.containerservice.dockercontainer.DockerContainer
       id: wordpress-mysql
       name: MySQL
       brooklyn.config:
+        mysql.root_password: password
         docker.container.imageName: mysql:5.6
+        # Maps the port to the host node, making it available for external access
         docker.container.inboundPorts:
         - "3306"
-        provisioning.properties:
-          env:
+        docker.container.environment:
-            MYSQL_ROOT_PASSWORD: "password"
+          MYSQL_ROOT_PASSWORD: $brooklyn:config("mysql.root_password")
-          deployment: wordpress-mysql
     - type: io.cloudsoft.amp.containerservice.dockercontainer.DockerContainer
       id: wordpress
       name: Wordpress
       brooklyn.config:
         docker.container.imageName: wordpress:4-apache
+        # Maps the port to the host node, making it available for external access
         docker.container.inboundPorts:
         - "80"
-        provisioning.properties:
-          env:
+        docker.container.environment:
-            WORDPRESS_DB_HOST: "wordpress-mysql"
+          WORDPRESS_DB_HOST: $brooklyn:entity("wordpress-mysql").attributeWhenReady("host.subnet.address")
-            WORDPRESS_DB_PASSWORD: "password"
+          WORDPRESS_DB_PASSWORD: $brooklyn:entity("wordpress-mysql").config("mysql.root_password")

 #### Docker container configuration

 To configure the `DockerContainer` entity, the following configuration params are available:

-- **docker.container.disableSsh** Skip checks such as ssh for when docker image doesn't allow ssh
+- **docker.container.disableSsh** Skip checks such as ssh for when docker image doesn't allow ssh; use the default image `cloudsoft/centos:7` for ssh-able image
-- **docker.container.imageName** Image name to pull from docker hub
+- **docker.container.imageName** Image name to pull from docker hub; overrides the default one `cloudsoft/centos:7`
-- **docker.container.inboundPorts** List of ports, that the docker image opens, to be made public
+- **docker.container.inboundPorts** List of ports, that the docker image maps to the host, opening them to the public
-- **docker.container.environment** Environment variables to set on container startup.
-This must be a map
+- **docker.container.environment** Environment variables to set on container startup; this must be a map